Ununennium119/Net2Emami/README.md

 ## Usage

-To run the script, use the following command:
+To use the project, navigate to the project directory and run the main Python script:

 ```shell
 python main.py
 ```

-You can view the help documentation by running:
+For help on how to use the script, use the --help flag:

 ```shell
 python main.py --help